Harbike/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11: Script that counts the number of directories and subdirectories in the current directory including the hidden directories
 12: Script that displays the 10 newest files in the current directory sorted from newest to oldest
 13: Script that takes a list of words as input and prints only words that appear exactly once without being sorted
+14: Display lines containing the pattern "root" from the file /etc/passwd